 Two points are essential here.

 First, don’t let financial obstacles ruin your artistic quest.
-This naturally requires expectation management.
+Manage your expectations.
 In a nutshell, never expect a muse project to finance your life.

 Secondly, proper budgeting and healthy financial habits will leave you with more time and disposable income.